cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 ![](_static/images/Navigation_Layout/spring.png)

-The spring-embedded layout is based on a "force-directed" paradigm as implemented by Kamada and Kawai (1988).
+The spring-embedded layout is based on a force-directed paradigm as implemented by Kamada and Kawai (1988).
 Network nodes are treated like physical objects that repel each other, such as electrons.
 The connections between nodes are treated like metal springs attached to the